 The Golden Mile is the best place to observe people surfing (and kite-boarding too!) .
 This probably is the safest surfing spot in South Africa, as there are shark nets and lifeguards year-round.

 GOOD TO KNOW: The Golden Mile is home to uShaka Marine World and Moses Mabhida Stadium (more about them below); and Mini Town, which as the name suggests is a miniature version of Durban.
 It’s also where you’ll find the Suncoast Casino and Entertainment World, where you’ll find a casino, cinemas, restaurants, a beach bar, a semi-private beach and more.

 Consider joining a guided walking or biking tour to make the most of this part of town.
 Here are a few good ones:

 Top 10 city sights private tour – a tour of the main Durban attractions.

 - Half-day city tour: Golden Mile and Botanical Garden – one of the most popular tours.

 Pay a visit to uShaka Sea World

 I am not a fan of seeing animals in captivity, but this aquarium strives to promote a more sustainable approach to the marine environment.

 Located inside the uShaka Marine World is The Cargo Hold, one of the most popular restaurants in town – you will be dining underwater!

 This 10 city sights private tour also goes to the uShaka Marine World.

 Admire Moses Mabhida Stadium

-Fans of football will have to agree – visiting Moses Mabhida Stadium is one of the top things to do in Durban.
+Fans of football will have to agree – visiting Moses Mabhida Stadium is a must.
 Located on the Golden Mile, it hosted eight FIFA World Cup Games back in 2010.
 From the arch – where you can either get via the Sky Car of via the 500 steps – you can enjoy a swiping 360-degree view of the city.

 If you are in search of a bit of adrenaline, make sure to go for a ride on the 220-meter Big Rush Big Swing – the world’s tallest rope swing.

 Learn how to surf at Dairy Beach